-Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us up before we know what’s happened to us.
+Sooner or later we come into contact with ‘forces greater than ourselves,’ which if we’re not prepared for them can sweep us aside before we know what’s even happened.
 The created world holds a litany of awesome forces –– oceans, deserts, mountains; behemoths, leviathans; the cosmos; all majestically dwarfing us and our concerns.
 Then consider love, loving an other who can be both enigma and our beloved, or for that matter truly giving ourselves in love to anything, is a willing entrance into uncharted territory defined as much by what we don’t know and by our vulnerability as anything else.
 And yes, there’s God too, unknowable yet present in every moment of our lives, how are we to step up in encounters with her?
 Daunting to be sure, but this is the situation we find ourselves in.
 So is there a stance we can adopt that might keep us from being overwhelmed and at the same time set us up to be receptive to the encounter with these great forces?Read

 Practitioners of Zen Buddhism wrestle with a teaching story of a master questioning a pilgrim: Dizang, the teacher, asks the pilgrim Fayan, "Where are you going?"
 Fayan says, "Around on pilgrimage."
 Dizang then asks, "What is the purpose of pilgrimage?"
 Fayan replies, "I don't know."
 Dizang responds, "Not knowing is most intimate.”Read

 “We are all people...We are one family; we all live in the same house…it is better to love than to hate; it is better to be loved than divided.” - Representative John Lewis, 2016Read